 A lot of work remains to be done to improve the terms on which LDCs and SIDS receive financing, including ease of access, what we can use it for (and who decides) and how much we can use to build our institutions and capabilities rather than focus on delivering neat outcomes for the providers.
 These ongoing issues need to be addressed to bring systems into the modern era and ensure that they justly serve people and communities.
 Tina Stege, climate envoy for the Marshall Islands, will explore these issues in an upcoming blog.

 Many LDCs and SIDS are charting courses forwards through building national platforms to coordinate climate responses through a whole-of-society approach, underpinned by long-term strategic planning.
 We call on climate, and development, finance providers to align their support behind these efforts, structures and nationally-identified long-term needs.
-Gebru Jember Endalew, technical lead of the , LIFE-AR and regional lead, MRV and climate diplomacy, GGGI, will explore these issues in another blog.
+Gebru Jember Endalew, technical lead of the LDC Initiative for Effective Adaptation and Resilience (LIFE-AR) and regional lead, MRV and climate diplomacy, GGGI, will explore these issues in another blog.

 Delivering for LDCs and SIDS: leadership matters